MSLNZ/msl-kcdb/README.md

 * [Physics](https://mslnz.github.io/msl-kcdb/latest/api/general_physics/) &mdash; Search the General Physics database
 * [Radiation](https://mslnz.github.io/msl-kcdb/latest/api/ionizing_radiation/) &mdash; Search the Ionizing Radiation database

 See the [examples](https://mslnz.github.io/msl-kcdb/latest/examples/) on how to use each of these classes to extract information from the KCDB.
-The example scripts are also available in the `msl-kcdb` [repository](https://github.com/MSLNZ/msl-kcdb/tree/main/examples).
+Example scripts are also available in the `msl-kcdb` [repository](https://github.com/MSLNZ/msl-kcdb/tree/main/examples).

 ## Documentation
 The documentation for `msl-kcdb` is available [here](https://mslnz.github.io/msl-kcdb/).